Walther Dobbertin: Later life in Germany

 In 1916, Dobbertin was taken as a prisoner of war by British forces as a member of the German army.
 At the end of the war, the Germans were expelled from East Africa and expropriated.
 Nevertheless, Dobbertin's wife Alwine managed to smuggle her husband's photographic plates out of the country.
 After his release from captivity, Dobbertin returned to Germany and moved to Wiedenhof, a neighbourhood of modern-day Jesteburg, south of Hamburg, where again he opened a bookshop.

 In 1932, Dobbertin self-published his book Lettow-Vorbeck's Soldiers that included 120 copperplate engravings of his photographs from World War I in East Africa.
 The book included glorifying portraits of the force commander in the German East Africa campaign, Paul von Lettow-Vorbeck, and other soldiers during the colonial era.
 Further, his photographs of East Africa were used as illustrations for a 1933 historical novel by the German writer Alfred Funke.

 In Nazi Germany, Dobbertin was a member of the SA and district leader of the Reich Colonial Association.
 Because of these affiliations, his business licence was revoked in 1945 after World War II by the British authorities.
 After his licence was restored, he continued to work in his bookshop until 1960.
 Dobbertin died on 12 January 1961, shortly before a planned trip to Africa.
 Some time after his death, his widow sold his personal documents, photographic plates and photographs to the German Federal Archives.

 Photographic work

 Dobbertin's photographs of colonial life in German East Africa amount to hundreds of images of political, social, economic and military events, also including photographs of large game hunting and wildlife, natural scenery and the construction of railways.
 His photographs of Africans depict indigenous people and their everyday life under colonial rule.
-These include images of Askari soldiers of the German Schutztruppe as well as staged "exotic" pictures of African women.
+These include images of Askari soldiers of the German Schutztruppe as well as staged "exotic" pictures of African women amongst some neutral documentation.
 Other images show life in villages, including children on the banks of a river, launching dugout canoes, and fishing.